ehneilsen/rtn-012/index.rst

    }
    \rho^{n-2s}

-Here, :math:`\delta` is the Kroneker delta, :math:`m` is the angular frequency of the term, and :math:`n` the radial order.
+Here, :math:`\delta` is the Kronecker delta, :math:`m` is the angular frequency of the term, and :math:`n` the radial order.
 For a given radial order `n`, the angular frequency can have values :math:`-n, -n+2, -n+4, ..., n`.
 For the purposes of storing values and coefficients in a single dimensional array, it is convenient to define a single index, the mode number:

 .. math::
    j = \frac{n(n+2) + m}{2}